DR CATE SINCLAIR

 B. App.
 Sci.
 O.T., Master Art Therapy, PhD

-Dr. Cate Sinclair is an occupational therapist with extensive clinical experience in pain management, child and youth mental health, and treatment for symptoms related to cystic fibrosis, respiratory disease, and cancer.
+Dr. Cate Sinclair is an occupational therapist with extensive clinical experience in pain management.
+She has previously been closely involved in child and youth mental health, and treatment for symptoms related to cystic fibrosis, respiratory disease, and cancer.

 Cate completed a Doctorate in Occupational Therapy with The University of Queensland in 2018.
-She has presented her research at national and international conferences, and has disseminated her research in publications.
+She has presented her work at national and international conferences, and has disseminated her research in publications.
 She has also been invited to tour nationally and present workshops on pain management across the lifespan throughout Australia.
-In 2003, Cate completed a Master in Art Therapy and Bachelor of Applied Science in Occupational Therapy in 1986.
+Cate completed a Master in Art Therapy in 2003 and a Bachelor of Applied Science in Occupational Therapy in 1986.

-Cate is passionate about optimising a young person’s capacity to engage in daily life, and restoring a sense of vitality.
-Occupational therapy treatment focuses on skills development, and practical strategies for home, school, work, or university environments.
-Cate incorporates sensory modulation and regulation techniques, expressive therapies, and trauma-informed care in therapy.
-These strategies foster emotional-regulation and growth.
-As Cate primarily works with children, adolescents, and young adults, treatment frequently includes parent education and coaching.
+Cate is passionate about assisting people to optimise their capacity to engage in daily life, and to restoring a sense of vitality.
+Her occupational therapy treatment focuses on skills development, and practical strategies for home, school, work, or university environments.